Manaslu Circuit Trek

 • Entrance fees for Kathmandu sightseeing.

-• Tips to the guide and porters.
+• Tips to the trekking crews.

 Book Your Own Date